NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 The script part of this process is slightly changed from its Snakemake
-counterpart: firstly, we don't need to use the `-o` flag as all processes in Nextflow is run in their own directory; and secondly, we don't need to move the files afterwards, as they are automatically published in the directory specified by `publishDir`.
+counterpart: firstly, we don't need to use the `-o` flag as all processes in Nextflow are run in their own directory; and secondly, we don't need to move the files afterwards, as they are automatically published in the directory specified by `publishDir`.
 The same kind of difference holds true for the `run_multiqc` process as well.